 When you run the script, you'll be taken to the task output page which shows the progress and any output from the script:

-The Script Body tab can be used to see the contents of the script, and you can use the green Modify and re-run button to change or run the script again.
+The Script Body tab can be used to see the contents of the script, and you can use the Modify and re-run button in the overflow menu to change or run the script again.

 Sometimes you might like to collect files from each of the machines as part of your script.
 To do this, see the section on artifacts.